Anksharskarp/Anksharskarp.github.io/documentation/components.md

 `assets/js/boot.js` remains a small, separate classic script in the head because it coordinates first-paint visibility.
 It owns its modal, timeout, skip, replay, reduced-motion, and session-storage behavior.
-The initial intro expires after 1.65 seconds; a fail-safe also releases the page if setup stalls.
+The intro normally closes 1.65 seconds after opening; separate fail-safes release the page if setup stalls.
 A late document load cannot reopen an intro whose initial fail-safe has already expired.

 The Tools page uses a separate `assets/js/tools/workspace.js` entry point, chosen by